GoogleCloudPlatform/python-docs-samples/dlp/README.rst

     $ python redact.py

-    usage: redact.py [-h] [--project PROJECT]
+    usage: redact.py [-h] {info_types,all_text} ...
-                     [--info_types INFO_TYPES [INFO_TYPES ...]]
-                     [--min_likelihood {LIKELIHOOD_UNSPECIFIED,VERY_UNLIKELY,UNLIKELY,POSSIBLE,LIKELY,VERY_LIKELY}]
-                     [--mime_type MIME_TYPE]
-                     filename output_filename

     Sample app that uses the Data Loss Prevent API to redact the contents of an image file.

     positional arguments:
-      filename              The path to the file to inspect. output_filename       The path to which the redacted image will be written.
+      {info_types,all_text}
+                            Select which content should be redacted.
+        info_types          Redact specific infoTypes from an image. all_text            Redact all text from an image.
+The MIME type of the file is inferred via the Python standard library's mimetypes module.

     optional arguments:
-      -h, --help            show this help message and exit --project PROJECT     The Google Cloud project id to use as a parent resource.
+      -h, --help            show this help message and exit
-      --info_types INFO_TYPES [INFO_TYPES ...]
-                            Strings representing info types to look for.
-A full list of info categories and types is available from the API.
-Examples include "FIRST_NAME", "LAST_NAME",
-                            "EMAIL_ADDRESS".
-If unspecified, the three above
-                            examples will be used.
-      --min_likelihood {LIKELIHOOD_UNSPECIFIED,VERY_UNLIKELY,UNLIKELY,POSSIBLE,LIKELY,VERY_LIKELY}
-                            A string representing the minimum likelihood threshold that constitutes a match.
-      --mime_type MIME_TYPE
-                            The MIME type of the file.
-If not specified, the type is inferred via the Python standard library's mimetypes module.

 Metadata